mozilla/nunjucks/docs/templating.md

 ### length

-Return the length of an array
+Return the length of an array:

 **Input**